Woman Soldier in the Civil War

 Of the deceased soldiers Rosetta wrote, "sometimes in heaps and in rows… with distorted features, among mangled and dead horses, trampled in mud, and thrown in all conceivable sorts of places.
 You can distinctly hear, over the whole field, the hum and hissing of decomposition."

 Pleasant Hill was the last major battle of the Louisiana phase of the Red River Campaign.
 Although Banks won, he retreated toward Grand Ecore, wishing to get his army out of west Louisiana before any greater calamity occurred.

-Held each April in Pleasant Hill, Louisiana, realistic re-enactments of battles, field medical services and a war-time marriage ceremony are among events held.
-Has over 700 participants and attracts between 5,000 and 10,000 visitors each year.
+Each April, re-enactments of battles, field medical services and a war-time marriage ceremony are among events held.
+Has over 700 participants and attracts between 5,000 and 10,000 visitors.

 Rosetta wrote her last letter home on April 14, 1864, five days after the battle:

 Our army made an advance up the river to Pleasant Hill about 40 miles.
 There we had a fight.
 The first day of the fight our army got whip[ped] and we had to retreat back about ten miles.
 The next day the fight was renewed and the firing took place about eight o'clock in the morning.
 There was a heavy Cannonading all day and a Sharp firing of infantry.
 I was not in the first day's fight, but the next day I had to face the enemy bullets with my regiment.
 I was under fire about four hours and laid on the field of battle all night.
 There was three wounded in my Co. and one killed.

 I feel thankful to God that he spared my life, and I pray to him that he will lead me safe through the field of battle and that I may return safe home.